PufferTeam/SuperPackUtils/README.md

-# PufferCreateUtils
+# SuperPack: Utils
-A mod for the modpack PufferCreate
+A mod for the modpack SuperPack